The Magill Family

 (also spelled McGill or Megill)

 By Steven R. Butler

-I am a Magill descendant by virtue of the marriage of my grandfather William Ollie Jenkins to Ida Lee Seay, who was the daughter of Margaret Inez (Ward) Seay, who was the daughter of Mary Ann (Lowry) Ward, who was the daughter of Elizabeth B. (Murdock) Lowry, who was the daughter of Eliza or Elizabeth (Magill) Murdock, who was the daughter of Samuel Magill.
+I may be related to the Magill family by virtue of the marriage of my maternal grandfather, William Ollie Jenkins, to my grandmother, Ida Lee Seay, who was the daughter of Margaret Inez (Ward) Seay, who was the daughter of Mary Ann (Lowry) Ward, who was the daughter of Elizabeth B. (Murdock) Lowry, who was the daughter of Eliza or Elizabeth (Magill?)
+Murdock, who may have been the daughter of Samuel Magill of Greene County, Tennessee.

-The Magills were Scotch-Irish from Northern Ireland (also known as Ulster), the "offspring of lowland Presbyterians who had moved out of their ancient homeland after 1607," historian Parke Rouse, Jr. has written, "in response to English inducement to colonize Ireland and grab cheap farmlands."
-For more than a century the Scottish continued to come, "building up profitable linen and woolen manufactures" in Ulster.
-But in 1698, at the urging of English wool producers, the British Parliament passed a law forbidding "Scotch-Irish wool growers…to sell their product to any buyers except the English."
+The Magill family to which I may be connected immigrated to the British colonies in America from Northern Ireland, also called Ulster.
+They were the "offspring of [Scottish] lowland Presbyterians who had moved out of their ancient homeland after 1607," historian Parke Rouse, Jr. has written, "in response to English inducement to colonize Ireland and grab cheap farmlands."
+For more than a century the Scottish continued to come, "building up profitable linen and woolen manufactures" in Ulster; but in 1698, at the urging of English wool producers, the British Parliament passed a law forbidding "Scotch-Irish wool growers…to sell their product to any buyers except the English."

 "Persecuted both in politics and business," says Rouse, the Scotch-Irish also found themselves the targets of religious intolerance by "Ireland's Anglican conformists," who, "in countless ways,…made life difficult for the followers of John Knox."